theauraimpact/give-one-framework/GFE.md

 **The Vision** Layoffs are a challenging reality of enterprise evolution.
 The GFE is a visionary "Sovereign Standard" that ensures impacted employees maintain 100% of their take-home pay through a high-trust, community-funded bridge until they secure their next role.
 We turn a corporate exit into a human-centric transition.

 **The Institutional Blueprint (6-Step Security)** To ensure absolute financial integrity and regulatory compliance, the GFE operates through your existing infrastructure:
-1. **Authorized Escrow:** The Company establishes a restricted bank account dedicated specifically to the "Givers Fund for Employees."
+1. **Authorized Restricted Account:** The Company establishes a Restricted Fund Account (RCA) dedicated specifically to the "Givers Fund for Employees."
 2. **Corporate Endorsement:** The Company announces the fund to its global community and partners.
 The Aura Impact provides the awareness engine.
-3. **Decentralized Funding:** Givers worldwide (utilizing the #GiveOne framework) transfer funds directly to the corporate-managed account.
+3. **Decentralized Funding:** Givers worldwide (utilizing the #GiveOne framework) transfer funds directly to the corporate-managed RCA.
 4. **Payroll Integration:** Funds are distributed through your existing payroll system.
 This ensures tax compliance, verified identity, and zero risk of external fund accumulation.
 5. **Live Transparency:** The Aura Impact hosts a real-time dashboard tracking support levels and transition success rates.
-6. **Account Sunset:** Once the target group (e.g., the 800 at Home Depot or the 16,000 at Amazon) has successfully transitioned to new employment, the account is closed.
+6. **Account Sunset:** Once the target group (e.g., the 800 at Home Depot or the 16,000 at Amazon) has successfully transitioned to new employment, the RCA is closed.

 **Why Partner with the GFE?**